 Free Case Review

 Get a free case review today to learn how we can help.

-Recent News About Clergy Sex Abuse Lawsuits
+Clergy Sex Abuse News

-- June 2019: New Jersey opens a sex abuse compensation program, which, as of November 22, 2019, has received 202 claims and paid out $4.7 Million.
+- June 2019: New Jersey opens a clergy sex abuse compensation program, which, as of January 30, 2020, has received over 500 claims.

 - September 2019: A new program opens in California to compensate childhood sex abuse survivors; the program was opened by six Catholic dioceses.

-The lists from various dioceses detail:
+Information from various dioceses detail:

 - Names of known sexual abusers

 - When allegations of sexual abuse were made against them